Comparison

 Key Features:

-- 90% straight-through processing: Minimal human touch
+• High straight-through processing: Minimal human touch on clean invoices

-- Intelligent matching: Automated 2 and 3-way matching
+• Intelligent matching: Automated 2- and 3-way matching

-- Exception handling: AI-powered resolution workflows
+• Exception handling: AI-assisted resolution workflows

-Pricing: Enterprise pricing, custom based on volume.
+Pricing: Enterprise, custom by volume.

 How to Choose: Decision Framework